daleonpz/Research-Project/chapter2.md

 Implementation details
 -------------------------------
-As it was mentioned before, the Follower should be completely autonomous.
+According to Requirement 04, the Follower should be completely autonomous.
 In order to do so, the Follower captures video frames, processes the frames with `OpenCV` a and generate movement based on the processed data.